cdklabs/construct-hub-webapp/docs/analytics.md

 ### Are users satisfied with the hub?

-We need to make sure users are happy with the overall experience of the application.
+We need to make sure users are happy with the overall experience of the hub.
 To answer this, we need to understand whether existing users are abandoning the hub, or keep using it.

 Since we don't identify individual users, the only thing we can do is measure total hub visits, and make sure this value doesn't decrease over time.

 **Required metrics:**

-- `visits`: Number of distinct visits. (i.e main page + package pages)
+- `visits.hub`: Number of distinct visits. (main page + package pages)

 ### Are people aware of the hub?